microsoft/AI-For-Beginners/5-NLP/18-Transformers/README.md

 In transformers, we use **Multi-Head Attention**, in order to give network the power to capture several different types of dependencies, eg. long-term vs. short-term word relations, co-reference vs. something else, etc.

-[Tensorflow Notebook](TransformersTF.ipynb) contains more detains on the implementation of transformer layers.
+[TensorFlow Notebook](TransformersTF.ipynb) contains more detains on the implementation of transformer layers.

 ### Encoder-Decoder Attention